Yassmine2020/MaterialRisksSimulation/test_usgs/readme.md

 - Ensure all required libraries are installed.
 - Check that the PDF file is in the correct location and format.
 - Review any error messages in the notebook output.

-For further assistance, please open an issue in the project repository.